microsoft/Kusto-Query-Language/doc/startswith-cs-operator.md

 ---
-title: The case-sensitive startswith string operator - Azure Data Explorer
+title:  The case-sensitive startswith string operator
 description: Learn how to use the startswith string operator to filter a record set with a case-sensitive string starting sequence. ms.reviewer: alexans ms.topic: reference